ipepe/blog.ipepe.pl/_posts/2020/10-october/2020-10-21-realworld-app.md

 ---
-featured: true
-category: programming
+categories: programming
+title: RealWorld app!
 ---

-# RealWorld app!

 Today I stumbled upon https://github.com/gothinkster/realworld !
 This is great undertaking and I highly recommend anyone to take a look into that